johnsaquino/project-livewire/server/README.md

 - **WebSocket Communication:** Establishes and manages bidirectional, real-time communication with client applications (frontend UI) using WebSockets.
 - **Gemini API Interaction:**  Connects to and manages sessions with the Gemini Multimodal Live API to process user inputs (text, audio, video) and receive AI-generated responses.
-- **Tool Handling & Function Calling:**  Implements a tool handling mechanism to route function calls initiated by Gemini to appropriate tools (like weather, calendar, etc.).
-These tools are implemented as separate Google Cloud Functions and are securely invoked via HTTP requests.
+- **Tool Handling & Function Calling:**  Implements a tool handling mechanism to route function calls initiated by Gemini to optional external tools (implemented as separate Google Cloud Functions) and securely invoked via HTTP requests.
 - **Session Management:** Maintains session state for each connected client to ensure conversational context is preserved across multiple interactions.
 - **Configuration Management:**  Handles loading and managing API keys, Cloud Function URLs, and server settings from environment variables and Google Cloud Secret Manager for secure and flexible configuration.